ehando/march_madness/README.md

 ---

 3. Added a table sorted by score so the user can find teams and try them in the matchup
 - We chose to create a table to see the overall winner compared to every other team.
 This is why we sorted by the highest final score to the lowest.
+The table also allows the user to see which teams they can select for the matchup.

 ```
 output$table <- DT::renderDataTable(game_data[,c("TEAM","TOTAL.SCORE")],options = list(pageLength = 4))